TheLuckymadman/ansible-role-docker-remote-access/README.md

 Requirements
 ------------

-1. Need docker daemon installed with no custom systemd daemon settings because they will be overridden.
+1. You need a docker daemon installed with no custom systemd daemon settings because they will be overridden.
    If you have custom systemd daemon settings, I should add them to ./file/docker.service file.
 2. You should prepare certificates to set up remote access by using this role.
    You can use the official docs to prepare the certificates: https://docs.docker.com/engine/security/protect-access/